calebtt/calebtt/README.md

 -Xinmapper, a native C++ Windows API (XINPUT lib) Xbox 360 controller to keyboard and mouse input project. [deprecated by XMapLib]

--Weebumconfig, a C# .NET 5.0 gui interface for using FFMPEG to convert video files to the WEBM format in a much easier more user-friendly way.

 -HookSpeech, native C++ using low level Windows API hooks and a C# GUI wrapper all coming together to allow the user to easily replace their keyboard alphabet with another, on the fly.

 -AutoRenameEdit.py, a Python app to quickly rename an entire directory of image files with new names drawn from